OpalinskiJakub/yWebApp/README.md

 ## Features

-### Bilingual Support
-The application supports bilingual interfaces, making it accessible to a wider audience by catering to speakers of two different languages.
-This feature is particularly beneficial for communities that are linguistically diverse, allowing members to use the app in their preferred language.

 ### Robust Administrative Panel
 "Y" includes a robust administrative panel, a critical component for maintaining the integrity and safety of the platform.
 Administrators have the authority to manage the service effectively, including removing posts and banning users who violate community guidelines.
 This ensures that the environment remains respectful and conducive to positive interactions.